PrestaShop/prestashop-specs/content/1.7/back-office/international/taxes/add-edit-tax-rules.md

   - **One after another** - rule combines the current tax, and then after the combination result it combines the next rule.
 - **Tax** - dropdown, allows to apply specific Tax from the list.
 - **Description** - allows to type specific description of the Tax Rule.
+- **Save and stay** - button saves the configured form and redirects to the same page.